jphall663/py_chunks/README.md

 py_chunks
 =========

-Code and materials to a chunk and process a file using Python mulitprocessing.
+Example code and materials to a chunk and process a file using Python mulitprocessing.